tk-edu/PasswordCrackHPC/README.md

 ## Usage

-To run PasswordCrackHPC, use the following command:
+To run PasswordCrackHPC, clone the repository and then run the following command:

 ```bash
 chainlit run app.py -w